rapidstack/rapidstack/packages/lambda/src/handlers/type-safe-api/spec.md

 import { WebStoreHandler } from './routes/web-store.js';

 // Instantiate handler wrapper.
 Available options include:
-// - name of handler
+// - name of handler (logging)
 // - timeout budget (for inefficiency reporting hook below)
-// - base path?
+// - base path? -- not sure how I would tie this in with the inferred ts
 // - OpenAPI spec route.
 Would generate a webpage with the API spec and download
+//   of the typescript type and postman/openAPI yaml
-// - disable dev levers (explained further below)
+// - disable debug-lever headers (explained further below)
-// - disable JSON body coercion
+// - disable JSON body coercion (probably not going with this since type
+//   handling gets way too complicated
-// - enable method override header
+// - enable method override header (is this a bad practice though? see: OWASP
+//   reports)
-const makeRestApi = appToolkit.create(TypedApiHandler);
+// - route resolving strategy function - can be custom implementation passed in const makeRestApi = appToolkit.create(TypedApiHandler);

 const routes = {